Tiruvannamalai railway station

-Tiruvannamalai railway station is a station of the Indian Railways system, station code TNM.
+Tiruvannamalai railway station (station code: TNM) is an NSG–5 category Indian railway station in Tiruchirappalli railway division of Southern Railway zone.
+It is a station of the Indian Railways system, station code TNM.
 It serves the city of Tiruvannamalai in the Indian state of Tamil Nadu.
+The most notable place is the Annamalaiyar Temple.
+Being built in the 700 AD, the station close to the temple.

 Administration

 The station falls under the jurisdiction of Tiruchirappalli railway division in Southern Railway zone of Indian Railways.

 Lines

 It is on the line connecting Katpadi Junction and Viluppuram Junction.

 Location

 This railway station is located off Bengaluru-Pondicherry road.